 Railteam is an association of several railway companies which aims to make travel easier for passengers using the European high-speed rail network.

-Current members of Railteam are Deutsche Bahn (ICE), Société nationale des chemins de fer français (TGV Inoui), Eurostar, Thalys, Österreichische Bundesbahnen (Railjet), Schweizerische Bundesbahnen, Nederlandse Spoorwegen Internationaal and Société nationale des chemins de fer belges, as well as the associated member TGV Lyria.
+Railteam members are Deutsche Bahn (ICE), Société nationale des chemins de fer français (TGV Inoui), Eurostar, Österreichische Bundesbahnen (Railjet), Schweizerische Bundesbahnen, Nederlandse Spoorwegen Internationaal and Société nationale des chemins de fer belges, as well as the associated member TGV Lyria.

 Each of these companies offers high-quality intercity rail services and operates fast, comfortable trains.
 They aim to ensure the greatest possible continuity of service across the European rail network.